CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.1.md

 Given below are the capabilities from Microsoft Purview which strengthen your data security and compliance for **Microsoft Copilot for Microsoft 365**:

-## Using Sensitivity Labels in MS 365 Copilot
+## Using Sensitivity Labels in Microsoft 365 Copilot

 **Sensitivity labels** from Microsoft Purview Information Protection let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.